HOBAS Hydropower Pipe Systems

 |Scope of Supply|

 |Nominal Diameter [DN]||150 - 3600 mm|

 - Angular Cut Systems

 HOBAS Sand Trap

-HOBAS has developed a particularly effective, prefabricated sand trap which is built out of glass fiber reinforced pipes.
-Thanks to the precast units and low weight, the HOBAS Sand Trap is transported to the installation site and integrated into the power plant system very easily.
+HOBAS has developed a particularly effective, prefabricated sand trap which is built of glass fiber reinforced pipes.
+Thanks to the modular System and low weight, the HOBAS Sand Trap is transported to the installation site and integrated into the power plant system very easily.
 A flushing unit, which can be fully automated on request, reliably cleans the sand trap from separated solids.

-The optimal settling system and the efficient flushing function of the HOBAS Sand Trap have been proven and verified by means of a numerical simulation model at the ČVUT Prague (Czech Technical University in Prague) and a hydraulic model at the BOKU Vienna (University of Natural Resources and Life Sciences in Vienna).
+The efficiency of the settling system and flushing function of the HOBAS Sand Trap have been proven and verified by means of a numerical simulation model at the ČVUT Prague (Czech Technical University in Prague) and a hydraulic model at the BOKU Vienna (University of Natural Resources and Life Sciences in Vienna).

-Each HOBAS Sand Trap is custom-tailored to the given requirements with regard to numerous factors, including the solids size and settling times as well as the inlet flow velocity of the water.
-This guarantees the best possible settling and flushing performance of the sand trap and an optimal long-term performance of the hydropower plant.
+Each HOBAS Sand Trap is tailored to the given requirements with regard to numerous factors including the solids’ size and settling times as well as the inlet flow velocity.
+This guarantees best possible settling and flushing performance and optimized long-term performance of the hydropower plant.